Ergys Kaçe: Return to PAOK

-After his return to PAOK, the club's new manager Giorgos Donis seemed to trust him a place in the starting eleven, alongside other youngsters from the club's youth team.
+After his return to PAOK, the club's new manager Georgios Donis seemed to trust him a place in the starting eleven, alongside other youngsters from the club's youth team.
 Kaçe featured in both legs of the 2012–13 UEFA Europa League third qualifying round against Bnei Yehuda, as well as in both legs of the play-off round against Rapid Wien.

 On 31 October, the player renewed his contract for a duration of four to five years.
 The new contract came as an award for the good appearances that he made.
 On 3 March he scored his first goal for the club with a long-distance shot from 33 yards out against Panionios in a 4–2 win.
 Kaçe had a good season with PAOK, providing two assists and a goal in twenty-seven appearances.

 The return

 After serving his internal suspension, Kaçe returned to the team three months later.
 On 18 December 2013 he was included in the team for the match against Atromitos and he was an unused substitute for the match.
-His first match after the suspension came on 9 January 2014 against Iraklis for the Greek Football Cup where Kaçe came in as a substitute, taking the place of Alexandros Tziolis in the 76th minute.
+His first match after the suspension came on 9 January 2014 against Iraklis for the Greek Football Cup, where Kaçe came in as a substitute, taking the place of Alexandros Tziolis in the 76th minute.
 In the league, after five consecutive matches at the bench, on 26 January 2014 he played his first league game after the suspension, against Veria where he played for the full 90-minutes.
 The match resulted in a 4–1 victory.
 He returned playing on 2013–14 UEFA Europa League knockout phase against Benfica on 20 February 2014, a 0–1 loss, were Kaçe played for the full 90-minutes.
 Kaçe scored a goal in the victory 3–0 against Panthrakikos on 23 February 2014.
 Also he was voted as Man of the match.
 Kaçe with PAOK advanced to the final of the Greek Cup, where they played against Panathinaikos on 26 April 2014 and lost 1–4, with Kaçe playing full 90 minutes and receiving a yellow card.

 At the end of 2014–15 season, the Albanian midfielder had attracted much interest from abroad and he seems to be weighing up his options as he was coy when asked about his contract renewal and his future in the Greek club.“We have not talked about my contract extension.
 At the time being I'm a PAOK player but I don't know what happens next.
 We'll see.
 Only God knows,” Kace underlined.